 - If you measure the distant galaxies found throughout the Universe, you find that the cosmos is expanding at one particular rate: ~74 km/s/Mpc.

-- If you instead measure what the Universe was like when it was very young, and determine how that early light has been stretched by cosmic expansion, you get a different rate: ~67 km/s/Mpc.
+- If you instead measure what the Universe was like when it was very young, and determine how the light has been stretched by the Universe's expansion, you get a different rate: ~67 km/s/Mpc.

-No matter how one approaches a problem, if everyone’s method is sound, they should all always arrive at the same correct solution.
+Whenever you have a puzzle, you have every right to expect that any and all correct methods should lead to you to same solution.
 This applies not only to the puzzles we create for our fellow humans here on Earth, but also to the deepest puzzles that nature has to offer.
 One of the greatest challenges we can dare to pursue is to uncover how the Universe has expanded throughout its history: from the Big Bang all the way up to today.
-You can imagine two wildly different methods that should both be valid:

-- Start at the beginning, evolve the Universe forward in time according to the laws of physics, and then measure those earliest relic signals and their imprints on the Universe to determine how it has expanded over time.
+You can imagine starting at the beginning, evolving the Universe forward according to the laws of physics, and measuring those earliest signals and their imprints on the Universe to determine how it has expanded over time.
 Alternatively, you can imagine starting here and now, looking out at the distant objects as we see them receding from us, and then drawing conclusions as to how the Universe has expanded from that.

 Both of these methods rely on the same laws of physics, the same underlying theory of gravity, the same cosmic ingredients, and even the same equations as one another.
 And yet, when we actually perform our observations and make those critical measurements, we get two completely different answers that don’t agree with one another.
 This is, in many ways, the most pressing cosmic conundrum of our time.
 But there’s still a possibility that no one is mistaken and everyone is doing the science right.
 The entire controversy over the expanding Universe could go away if just one new thing is true: if there was some form of “early dark energy” in the Universe.
 Here’s why so many people are compelled by the idea.

 One of the great theoretical developments of modern astrophysics and cosmology comes straight out of general relativity and just one simple realization: that the Universe, on the largest cosmic scales, is both: